Dirty Dancing (2017 film)

 Dirty Dancing is a 2017 American television film directed by Wayne Blair and written by Jessica Sharzer.
-It is a remake of the 1987 film of the same name.
+It is a made-for-TV musical remake of the 1987 film of the same name, and serves as the third installment overall in the titular franchise.
 The film stars Abigail Breslin, Colt Prattes, Debra Messing, Bruce Greenwood, Sarah Hyland, Nicole Scherzinger and Tony Roberts.
 It aired on May 24, 2017, on ABC.
 In its original broadcast, the film was seen by 6.61 million viewers with a 1.4 Nielsen rating in the 18-49 age demographic and a 5 share.

-It received negative reviews from a majority of critics, although Scherzinger's performance received praise.
+It received mixed to negative reviews from a majority of critics, and Nicole Scherzinger's performance was the only one to receive high praise.

 Plot

 The opening scene takes place in New York City 1975, with a grown-up Frances saying how she never forgot her relationship with Johnny.
 In late summer 1963, affluent, college-bound Frances visits Kellerman's resort with her family and falls in love with working-class dance instructor Johnny Castle.
 The film closely follows the plot of the original film; although there are notable changes: